 - Landing or falling awkwardly after attempting a trick.

 If you were injured because the trampoline park management did not perform proper maintenance at their facility, you might be able to file a claim for compensation.
-Contact Allen & Scofield Injury Lawyers, LLC today to determine whether you have a case.
+Contact Graham Scofield Injury Lawyers today to determine whether you have a case.

 Backyard Trampoline Accidents